 The point is to shape our future.

-If we can obtain 4 million write-ins for Adosa on the 2020 census we can begin to see the parameters of our ethnic group - its socio-economic details and needs.
-Then we can begin a more efficient push for the specific needs of our community.
+Obtaining 4 million write-ins for Adosa on the 2020 census allows us begin to see the parameters of our ethnic group more clearly - its socio-economic details and needs.
+Then we can make an efficient push for the specific needs of our community.

 The 2010 Census recorded the black population at 12.61%.
-There is no breakdown for black immigrant and ethnic groups which skew the perspectives, funds, and programs that directly effect us.
+There is no breakdown for black immigrants and ethnic groups.
+This skews legislative perspectives and program funding that directly effect us.

 Our voices need to heard.

 Ours is not the immigrant experience.
 The term black American is being lost in translation in many circumstances, being used interchangeably.
-People of Color (POC), minorities, these are terms that have become so expansive as to mean very little for our community.
+People of color, minorities, these are terms that have become so expansive as to mean very little for our community.

-The number of POC and black immigrants will increase.
+The number of people of color and black immigrants will increase.
 They will have children and grow into their own American experience.
 It won’t be like ours.
 They need a space for that to happen.
 And so do we.
 We have always worked to shape our future.